Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Abstract

 \section{Abstract}

-In the problem of conditional disclosure of secrets (CDS), two parties, Alice and Bob, each has an input (say $x\in \Xc$ and $y\in\Yc$) and share a common secret.
+In the problem of conditional disclosure of secrets (CDS), two parties, Alice and Bob, have an input $x \in \mathcal{X}$ and $y \in \mathcal{Y}$, respectively, and share a common secret.
 Let $f:\Xc \times \Yc \mapsto \{0,1\}$ be a function that maps the input pair $(x,y)$ to a binary output.
-On the one hand, Alice and Bob aim to reveal the secret to a third party, Carol, as efficiently as possible if $f(x,y)=1$.
-On the other hand, when $f(x,y)=0$, the secret should not be revealed to Carol.
-To protect the secret, Alice and Bob shares a private noise variable that is unknown to Carol.
+Alice and Bob aim to reveal the secret to a third party, Carol, through an error-free channel, as efficiently as possible if $f(x,y)=1$.
+In contrast, when $f(x,y)=0$, the secret should not be revealed to Carol.
+To protect the secret, Alice and Bob share a common noise variable that is unknown to Carol.
 This work aims to determine the noise capacity of CDS, which is defined as the maximum number of secret bits that can be securely revealed to Carol per bit of the noise variable.

-We first identify necessary and sufficient conditions for achieving the extremal case where the CDS noise capacity is maximized at the value of $1$.
+We first derive the necessary and sufficient conditions on the function $f$ -- which can be represented by a graph -- for the extremal case where the CDS noise capacity attains its maximum value of \(1\).
 Second, we develop novel converse bounds on the noise rate for all linear schemes.
-In particular, this bound is equal to $\frac{(\rho - 1)(d - 1)}{\rho d - 1}$ if $\rho$ is finite, and equal to $ \frac{d-1}{d} $ if $\rho$ is infinite, where $\rho$ denotes the covering parameter of the graphical representation of $f$ (referred to as the \emph{CDS graph}) and $d$ denotes the number of unqualified edges in the associated unqualified path.
-Third, under the maximal communication efficiency constraint, \ie, when the signal size is equal to the secret size, we refine the proposed converse bounds based on a careful inspection of the qualified components and their interconnections in the CDS graph.
-Moreover, we show the achievability of the proposed converse bounds through an CDS instance with cyclic qualified edges and one unqualified path.
-The proposed graph-theoretic framework not only deepens the understanding of how structural properties of CDS affect noise efficiency but also establishes a unified approach to analyzing security-efficiency trade-offs in information-theoretic cryptography.
+In particular, this bound is equal to $\frac{(\rho - 1)(d - 1)}{\rho d - 1}$ if $\rho$ is finite, and equal to $ \frac{d-1}{d} $ if $\rho$ is infinite, where $\rho$ denotes the covering parameter of the graphical representation of $f$ (referred to as the \emph{CDS graph}) and $d$ denotes the number of unqualified edges (i.e., edges for which $f(x,y)=0$) in the associated unqualified path.
+Third, under the maximal communication efficiency constraint, \ie, when the message size is equal to the secret size, we refine the proposed converse bounds based on a careful inspection of the qualified components and their interconnections in the CDS graph.
+Moreover, we show the achievability of the proposed converse bounds through a CDS instance with cyclic qualified edges and one unqualified path.
+The proposed graph-theoretic framework explicitly links the noise efficiency limits of CDS to two fundamental structural parameters -- the residing unqualified path distance and the covering parameter -- providing a concrete and systematic method for analyzing CDS under arbitrary graph topologies.